All 37 Seasons of Survivor, Ranked

 And although I am certainly no fan of the Redemption Island twist due to the fact that it neuters the show’s most dramatic moment (the vote-off), it is undeniable that the RI element is what led to many of the intriguing strategic decisions of whom to vote out and why.
 (However, I still can’t figure out why they went with three person duels — a.k.a. truels — and they definitely should have stopped RI at the merge.)
 Yes, the challenges were a letdown and there was a bit of a lull just after the merge, but all in all, this was a super solid season from top to bottom and a nice change of pace.

-This season was all about one thing: casting, casting, casting.
-When you look back on what happened, while there were a lot of shake-ups with the voting, there weren’t a whole lot of jaw-on-the-floor shocking moments.
+When you look back on Survivor: Philippines, there were a lot of shake-ups with the voting, but not many jaw-on-the-floor shocking moments.
 So why is it so high?
-Because the casting and storylines that developed gave us people to root for and against — something every great Survivor season needs.
-And the fact that Philippines had such a strong final four — Denise, Malcolm, Lisa, Skupin — also doesn’t hurt.
+Because the casting and storylines that developed gave us people to root for and against—something every great Survivor season needs.

 A tale of two seasons this was, and I can already hear people yelling that I am putting it too high.
 But hear me out first before you Russell any feathers.
 If I was grading this solely on pre-merge episodes, this would be waaaay down the list due to the emphasis on big personalities (Shamar, Brandon, Phillip) as opposed to big gameplay.
 It was flat-out grating.
 But everything post-merge was spectacular.
 I can’t remember a time when there were so many moves and countermoves so late in the season.
 The same way it is more important for a sports team to play well in the second half of a game as opposed to the first, a great season needs to build momentum, and Caramoan definitely did that with six fantastic episodes in a row.